QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

     -  There you position to the key `HKEY_LOCAL_MACHINE\SYSTEM\Setup`.
     -  Now create the key `LabConfig`.
     -  Position to this key and create 3 DWORD values called `BypassTPMCheck`, `BypassSecureBootCheck` and `BypassRAMCheck` and set each value to `1`.
-    -  Close the regstry editor and console windows.
+    -  Close the registry editor and console windows.
     -  In the setup window, hit the left arrow in the left upper corner.
 You will then return into the setup, which will continue normally and install Windows 11 without TPM 2.0.

     :warning: **Caution:** This temporary patch may cease to work if it so pleases Microsoft some time.